Skip to Content

 Behavior and Temperament

-Bull snakes, on the other hand, aren’t afraid to put on a show of aggression, hissing and striking if they feel cornered.
+Bull snakes, however, aren’t afraid to make a scene, often hissing loudly and striking intimidating poses when they feel threatened.

 Diet and Hunting Techniques